-The shares of common stock being offered by the selling stockholders are issuable upon conversion of the convertible notes.
-For additional information regarding the convertible notes, see "Matrix Service Company-Recent Events" above.
+The shares of common stock being offered by the selling stockholders consist of shares of common stock issued in a private placement on October 3, 2005, which is more fully described under the heading "Matrix Service Company-Recent Events."
 We are registering the shares of common stock in order to permit the selling stockholders to offer the shares for resale from time to time.
-Except for the ownership of the convertible notes sold to the selling stockholders in a private placement on April 22, 2005, the selling stockholders have not had any material relationship with us within the past three years.
+Except for the beneficial ownership of common stock by the selling stockholders acquired in the October 3, 2005 private placement and otherwise, there are no material relationships between us and the selling stockholders or their affiliates.

 The table below lists the selling stockholders and other information regarding the beneficial ownership of the shares of common stock by each of the selling stockholders.
-The second column lists the number of shares of common stock beneficially owned by each selling stockholder, including its ownership of the convertible notes, as of May 19, 2005, assuming conversion of all convertible notes held by the selling stockholders on that date, without regard to any limitations on conversions or exercise, but not including any accrued interest or additional principal which may be payable in the form of common stock.
+The second column lists the number of shares of common stock beneficially owned by each selling stockholder as of October 11, 2005.